 I landed on the podium in almost every race that year, (though rarely on the top of it. --and I'll talk about that more in a minute) The big event that season was the World Championship, which is held every two years.
 I have a crazy World Champs story.
 THIS IS WHERE I DROPPED ALL OF THE BARRIERS -- labels I’d assigned to myself about performing poorly in the high-pressure events, expectations, any arrogance that had weaseled its way in, and got to the core of the whole mission.

-I uncovered my true source of motivation, and I think you’ll be able to relate.
+I finished uncovering my true source of motivation, and I think you’ll be able to relate.

 Picture this: Fukashima, Japan… a little ski area overlooking a giant Lake… NO SNOW.
 Literally, NO SNOW , ON THE GROUND IN THE TREES, and they had plowed as much snow as they could make on to one run to try to pull a skicross course together.
 BECAUSE THEY HAD SO LITTLE TO WORK WITH, they built one HUGE jump, right in the middle of the steepest pitch within hundreds of kilometers, and called it a race track.
 Only 35 women qualify for World Champs, just like the Olympics… max of 4 from each nation, tough selection criteria.
 Then we all compete for the 32 spots in the head to head racing, by doing a qualification run, one at a time, against the clock.
 WELL, AFTER DAY 1 OF TRAINING, we were down to 28 women.
 Some had decided there was no chance they were hitting that jump.
 Some had tried, and failed miserably.
 There were some bad injuries – just making it down that course successfully was an accomplishment in itself.
 Standing in the start gate, about to race my qualifying run, my coach clued into the fact that we were down to 28 women, as he added the DNSs up (Did Not Start).
-He told me “If you blow out of the course or miss a gate, hike back up, get around that gate, and finish your run. “ ( I didn’t think to blame him for missing a gate until just now (HE PUT THAT IN MY HEAD!!!)–
+He told me “If you blow out of the course or miss a gate, hike back up, get around that gate, and finish your run. “

-but that’s just what I did.
-COMING INTO THAT INSANELY STEEP PITCH, naturally a little tentative, I stood up to make the switch of direction, and came down hard on my edges, miscalculating how far I’d drift out to the left by …mmm… about and inch… and my inside ski tip caught on the gate I was supposed to go around.
+and that’s just what I did.
+COMING INTO THAT INSANELY STEEP PITCH, naturally a little tentative, I stood up to make the switch of direction, and came down hard on my edges, miscalculating how far I’d drift out to the left by …mmm… about an inch… and my inside ski tip caught on the gate I was supposed to go around.
 It stayed, I kept moving down the hill, FAST… twirling around like a ballerina on one ski, until I was finally able to get that ski to dig in and stop myself.
 Almost all the way down the pitch.
 I looked up at the group of coaches standing right there, looking absolutely stunned, none of whom, my coaches.
 And the Swedish coach yelled “HIIIIIIIIKE!!!!!”
 I will love him forever.

 I hiked straight up this mountain as fast as I could.
 2 minutes of hiking to get back up around that gate, ski the rest of what should have been a one minute course, and finish in 28th place.
 I have NEVER wanted to give up on anything as badly as I did that day.